GoogleChromeLabs/sw-toolbox/README.md

 All options can be specified globally via properties of `toolbox.options`.
-Any individual options can be configured on a per-handler basis, via the `Object` passed as the third parameter to the `toolbox.router.get(urlPattern, handler, options)`, etc. methods.
+Any individual options can be configured on a per-handler basis, via the `Object` passed as the third parameter to `toolbox.router` methods.

 #### debug [Boolean]
-Determines whether extra information is logged to the browser's `console`.
+Determines whether extra information is logged to the browser's console.

 _Default_: `false`

 #### networkTimeoutSeconds [Number]
 A timeout that applies to the `toolbox.networkFirst` built-in handler.
 If `networkTimeoutSeconds` is set, then any network requests that take longer than that amount of time will automatically fall back to the cached response if one exists.
-By default, when `networkTimeoutSeconds` is not set, the browser's native networking timeout logic applies.
+When `networkTimeoutSeconds` is not set, the browser's native networking timeout logic applies.

 _Default_: `null`

 #### cache [Object]